Smart sensors set to smooth traffic woes for CBD

 THEY will look like oil stains on the bitumen, but really they will be smart technology recording when cars pull up and leave parking bays in Rockhampton's CBD.

-Rockhampton Regional Council plans to install over 500 smart parking censors in the CBD which will benefit both motorists and council parking officers.
+Rockhampton Regional Council plans to install over 500 smart parking sensors in the CBD which will benefit both motorists and council parking officers.

 The benefit to motorists is that those with smart phones and a passenger to navigate can use an app to see where there are vacant parking bays.